MSc Commercial Management and Quantity Surveying

 Construction Financial Management

-The aim of the course is to enable students to appreciate and make an intelligent contribution towards the managerial and financial aspects of construction companies in general and construction projects in particular.
+Aims to enable students to appreciate and make an intelligent contribution towards the managerial and financial aspects of construction companies in general and construction projects in particular.
 This includes developing awareness and understanding of the need for financial planning and monitoring and the cost control process.
-The following subjects are covered within the course syllabus:

 Dr Graeme Bowles is programme leader and is also an active member of the RICS as an APC Assessor.